 - Add configuration properties to the theme layout component.

-Get Cloudy Consulting is a Salesforce SI partner that specializes in building custom community implementations for their clients.
-Cloud Kicks, one of their main customers, wants to create a branded community with:
+Get Cloudy Consulting is a Salesforce SI partner that specializes in building custom Experience Cloud implementations for their clients.
+Cloud Kicks, one of their main customers, wants to create a branded site with:

 - A side navigation menu